Updated: Jan 4

-Teachers and early childhood educators who have recently bought or were gifted our new book, Willow the Wonderer, are telling us they love using it in class!
-Encouraged by their feedback we are developing a series of teaching aids to accompany the book.
+Teachers and early childhood educators who have recently bought our Willow the Wonderer picture books are telling us they love using it in class!
+Encouraged by their feedback we are developing a series of teaching guides to accompany the books.
 These will cover the basics like developing literacy and numeracy skills to more advanced subjects such as creative writing, art, folk literature, poetic rhythm and meter, and of course explore the philosophy and wisdom of happiness.
 This first guide focuses on using the book to develop literacy and numeracy skills.
-Hope these make our educators lives easier and is a resource that parents, grandparents, aunts and uncles find useful as well!
+Hope these make our teachers and educators lives easier and is a resource that parents, grandparents, aunts and uncles find useful as well!

-Using Willow the Wonderer to develop literacy and numeracy skills
+Using Willow the Wonderer picture books to develop literacy and numeracy skills

 We wrote Willow the Wonderer with three- to eight-year-olds in minds i.e. children who are learning to read and count.

 It is an engaging story, written in verse, to a consistent rhythm, with repeating stanzas.

 These elements help to engage young children in listening to the story, helping them (with repetition) to memorise and recognise new words – thereby building on their ability to read.

 The narrative also incorporates counting from one to fifteen.